 - the distance between Fairfield County, South Carolina and Monroe County, West Virginia: the lack of “highways” or trails in those days puts the mileage at about 300 miles or more going one direction only;

-- the fact that William and Lucretia – and family – would have had to travel that distance at least twice (there and back at a conservative estimate of 540 miles round trip) in order to appear in both West Virginia and South Carolina; and
+- the fact that William and Lucretia – and family – would have had to travel that distance at least twice (there and back at a conservative estimate of 540 miles round trip) in order to appear in both (West) Virginia tax lists and South Carolina census; and they weren’t even married in 1810; and

 - the number and ages of the unidentifiable individuals in the household in the 1810 Fairfield County, SC Census.